helmetjs/helmetjs.github.io/docs/index.md

 title: Docs
 permalink: /docs/
 ---
-Helmet is a collection of 14 middleware to help set some security headers.
+Helmet is a collection of 14 middleware functions to help set some HTTP response headers.

 First, run `npm install helmet --save` for your app.
 Then, in an Express (or Connect) app: